zacnider/entrofhe/docs/examples/user/README.md

 ## Examples

-- [EntropyUserDecryptMultiple](./EntropyUserDecryptMultiple.md) - User decrypt multiple values using EntropyOracle and FHE.allow
+- [EntropyUserDecryptMultiple](./EntropyUserDecryptMultiple.md) - Learn how to user decrypt multiple values using encrypted randomness and fhe.allow
-- [EntropyUserDecryption](./EntropyUserDecryption.md) - User decrypt single value using EntropyOracle and FHE.allow
+- [EntropyUserDecryption](./EntropyUserDecryption.md) - Learn how to user decrypt single value using encrypted randomness and fhe.allow

 ## Overview